ehmicky/error-class-utils/README.md

 `properties` `ErrorParams?`\
 _Return value_: `ErrorParams`

 Sanitize a `properties` object meant to be set as error properties.
-A copy of `properties` is returned excluding any property that:
+A shallow copy of `properties` is returned excluding any property that:

 - Overrides core error properties (like [`message`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/message))